Antony Green: Australian Broadcasting Corporation

-As of 2024, Green had analysed over 70 Australian elections at the territory, state and federal level for the ABC, starting with the 1989 Queensland state election to the 2024 Queensland state election.
+As of 2025, Green had analysed over 90 Australian elections at the territory, state and federal level for the ABC, starting with the 1989 Queensland state election to the 2025 Australian federal election.
 He designed a computer system that he used to display and predict election results based on automated result feeds from Australia's electoral commissions.
 Green has also worked on elections from as far afield as Canada, New Zealand and the United Kingdom for the ABC.

 As the ABC's chief election analyst, Green was responsible for the content of its election website.
 He also has editorial responsibility for its data analysis and for their election-night results service.
 He is considered "the face of election night coverage".

 In time for the 2013 federal election campaign, Green helped introduce the voter engagement tool Vote Compass to the ABC website.
 It enables voters to gauge how their views align with candidates based on parties' statements on issues and also provides Green and other analysts a dataset larger than traditional opinion polls.
 Green also writes a comprehensive blog on electoral matters.

 Green has said that he tends not to do campaign commentary and that he "prefer[red] to go into an election night with no preconceived view on the outcome and to just concentrate on understanding the data as it comes in..."

 In a 2015 interview, he explained that some of the work in preparation for his election night coverage could start years earlier—including building up the database with candidates, polling places, and past results, and calculating the impact of redistributions.
 He also recounted the realisation of his recurring nightmare of the power outage during the on air coverage of the 2010 Victorian state election.

+Retirement from television

+"Antony's role has been fundamental.
+Australians over the years have learned to trust him, and that is pretty important in a democracy."

+— Kevin Rudd, ABC News, 3 May 2025.